Ángel Manuel Soto

-Ángel Manuel Soto (born January 28, 1983) is a Puerto Rican film director, producer and screenwriter.
+Ángel Manuel Soto (born January 28, 1983) is a Puerto Rican filmmaker.
 He is best known for directing the films Charm City Kings (2020) and Blue Beetle (2023).

 Early life

 Ángel Manuel Soto was born in Santurce, a neighborhood in San Juan, Puerto Rico.
 His parents were a car salesman and a flight attendant.
 During his youth, Soto was involved in soccer, boxing, and music, thus forming the band Los Cheveres, a punk rock group formed in the early 2000s, on to which inspired some of his later projects.
 As he grew up, he studied architecture, documentary filmmaking, and writing.
 Soto began his career as a TV producer and later worked on art direction at a local advertising agency.